PatGaston3/Etched/ReadMe.md

 ### Design
 This application was designed to utilize asynchronous requests to Java controller with jQuery's AJAX.
 I kept the whole application in one DOM (index.html) and manipulated the DOM to change the users view and not switch .html files.

+### Challenges

+- Transitioning from XHR open requests to AJAX using JQUERY.

 ### How to Run
 You can run this on my website at http://www.patgaston.com:8080/Etched